eigenhombre/vagrant-i3live/README.md

 writing I3Live code (files in `/vagrant` on the guest Sci Linux 6 guest will be the same as those in your original Vagrant directory.

-For example, assuming your GitHub username is `githubber`, and you've forked `https://github.com:/eigenhombre/IceCube-Live` to that account, as well as added your public key to GitHub, then:
+Assuming your GitHub username is `githubber`, and you've forked `https://github.com:/eigenhombre/IceCube-Live` to that account, then:

     vagrant ssh # if you didn't already do it